 Thin-film solar panels: it depends!

-Regardless of the cost of the panel themselves, the overall cost of a thin-film solar panel installation may be lower than installing a monocrystalline or polycrystalline solar panel system due to additional labor requirements.
+Regardless of the cost of the panels themselves, the overall cost of a thin-film solar panel installation may be lower than installing a monocrystalline or polycrystalline solar panel system due to additional labor requirements.
 Thin-film solar panel installations are less labor-intensive because they are lighter weight and more maneuverable, making it easier for installers to carry panels up onto rooftops and secure them in place.
 This means reduced labor costs, which can help contribute to an overall less expensive solar installation.

 What are solar panels made out of?

-To produce electricity, solar cells are made from a semiconducting material that converts light into electricity.
+To produce electricity, solar PV cells are made from a semiconducting material that converts light into electricity.
 The most common material used as a semiconductor during the solar cell manufacturing process is silicon.

 What are crystalline solar panels made out of?